Gurusj/javaTraining/README.md

      1. Class must be extended by Exception class. </br>
      2. Class must call the super class constructor.</br>
  15. LinkedListDemo class is demonstrate creation of Linked List and displaying the traversing through the list to display data of the last node.
- 16. LinkedListTest class is to demonstrate user defined Linked List class which adds and creates links one node to another and displays the linked list.
+ 16. LinkedListTest class is to demonstrate user defined Linked List class which adds and creates links one node to another, displays and deletes the nodes      of linked list.
  17. TestList class is to demonstrate the properties of List by adding Integer values.
    > Lists allow multiple null values and duplicate values.<br>
    > Follows insertion order.<br>